K3VRAL/BananaPredictor/README.md

 # BananaPredictor

-BananaPredictor is a CLI application that allows the modification and manipulation of bananas in osu!ctb to go into areas of the map that the creator requires.
+BananaPredictor is a GUI in CLI application that allows the modification and manipulation of bananas in osu!ctb to go into areas of the map that the creator requires.

 ## Table of Contents